 4) Time utilities

-- Delay For - wait a duration (for example,
+- Delay For - pause the workflow for a fixed duration (for example,

-PT10M= 10 minutes). - Delay Until - wait until a specific datetime (map a field or compute).
+- Delay Until - pause the workflow until a specific timestamp.

-- Get Current Time / Date / Date and Time - timestamp helpers.
+- Get Current Date and Time - return the current timestamp.

-- Convert Date and Time Format - ISO to custom formats and back.
+- Convert Date and Time Format - reformat date/time strings (ISO to custom formats).

 5) Webhook and utility